 Tuppence nodded at him with the air of one who has established a thorough understanding.
 "Know who I'm after?" she inquired genially.

 Albert, still round-eyed, demanded breathlessly:

+"One of the flats?"
 Tuppence nodded and jerked a thumb up the stairs.

 "No. 20.
 Calls herself Vandemeyer.
 Vandemeyer!
 Ha! ha!"
 Albert's hand stole to his pocket.

-"A crook?" he gueried eagerly.
+"A crook?" he queried eagerly.

 "A crook?
 I should say so.
 Ready Rita they call her in the States."
 "Ready Rita," repeated Albert deliriously.
 "Oh, ain't it just like the pictures!"
 It was.
-Tuppence was a great frequenter of the cinema.
+Tuppence was a great frequenter of the kinema.